The Problem

 Capital goes in.
 It does not come out.

-Five year rolling DPI (distributions to paid in capital) (the cash LPs have actually gotten back), hit its lowest recorded level in 2025 (McKinsey Global Private Markets Report 2026).
-Distributions as a percentage of AUM fell to 6% in the first half of 2025, compared to the 2015 to 2019 average of 16% (McKinsey).
-Average buyout hold periods reached 6.6 years, the highest in two decades (McKinsey).
+Five year rolling DPI (distributions to paid in capital) hit its lowest recorded level in 2025 (McKinsey Global Private Markets Report 2026).
+Distributions as a percentage of AUM fell to 6% in early 2025, versus the 16% average from 2015 to 2019.
+Average buyout hold periods reached 6.6 years, the highest in two decades.
 The median fund launched in 2019 had DPI of just 22% at the five year mark.

-These are not edge cases.
 GPs routinely keep capital locked for 12+ years.
-Some funds are over a decade in with DPI under 0.5x.
-LPs committed capital expecting 7 to 10 year fund lives and are now receiving distributions on a timeline that looks more like 12 to 15.
+LPs committed capital expecting 7 to 10 year fund lives and are receiving distributions on timelines closer to 12 to 15.

-No liquidity means no ability to rebalance.
-No price discovery means no ability to value your portfolio accurately between quarterly marks.
-No portability means you cannot move your position when your thesis changes, your allocation targets shift, or your institution needs the capital for something else.
-You are locked in.
+No liquidity means no rebalancing.
+No price discovery means no accurate portfolio valuation between quarterly marks.
+No portability means you cannot move your position when your thesis changes or your institution needs the capital elsewhere.

 LPs are already telling you this is broken

-The clearest signal that private market structure is failing its investors is the secondaries market.
+The clearest signal: the secondaries market.
 In 2025, secondaries volume hit $240 billion, up 48% year over year (McKinsey/Jefferies, CAIS).

-They are selling positions at discounts to NAV, paying transaction costs, and accepting information asymmetry, all because the underlying fund structure offers no exit.
+LPs sell positions at discounts to NAV, pay transaction costs, and accept information asymmetry because the underlying fund structure offers no exit.

 When investors spend $240 billion per year working around your product’s limitations, you do not have a liquidity problem.
 You have a structural problem.

-Platforms exist that let you sell PE positions on secondary markets.
-But they inherit the same structural problems: one-off bilateral transactions, NAV discounts, information asymmetry, weeks to settle.
+Secondary platforms exist.
+They inherit the same structural issues: bilateral negotiation, NAV discounts, information asymmetry, weeks to settle.
 They make it easier to exit.
 They do not make the position liquid.
-A liquid position has continuous price discovery, instant settlement, and no counterparty negotiation.
-A secondary sale is still just a negotiated exit with fewer phone calls.
+A liquid position has continuous price discovery, rapid settlement, and no counterparty negotiation.
+A secondary sale is a negotiated exit with fewer phone calls.

 The thesis

-Private equity can outperform public equity because many of the best companies stay private.
+Private equity has historically outperformed because the best companies stay private.
 But accessing those returns means accepting the private penalty: illiquidity, opacity, lock up.

-You can have the liquidity, price discovery, portability, and access of public markets without the regulatory overhead that drives companies private in the first place.
-The 3(c)(7) exemption from registration under the Investment Company Act of 1940 is the regulatory vehicle: a federal exemption that lets investment funds operate without the regulatory overhead of public funds, as long as every investor meets a wealth threshold.
-When every SPV follows the same structure, the same terms, and the same data model, positions become fungible.
+The legal foundation is the 3(c)(7) exemption from registration under the Investment Company Act of 1940.
+This federal exemption lets investment funds operate without public fund overhead as long as every investor meets a qualified purchaser threshold.
+When every SPV follows the same structure and the same data model, positions become fungible.
 Fungibility enables a market.
 A market enables price discovery.
 Price discovery enables liquidity.